databio/bedbase/docs/bedboss/tutorials/bedindex_tutorial.md

 ### Indexing to qdrant database

 ### 1. Create bedbase config file

+How to create a BEDbase configuration file is described in the [configuration section](../how-to-configure.md).

 ### 2. Run bedboss index

 #### From command line